illinoistech-itm/jhajek/itmd-521/syllabus/syllabus-05.md

 Dealing with code -- you need to respect opensource licenses and in the absence of a clear license be careful cutting and pasting code without attributing source.
 A good metric would be to add a comment in your code with a link to the original source to protect yourself.

-### Collaboration

-No collaboration allowed on assignments.

 ### Our Contract

 This syllabus is my contract with you as to what I will deliver and what I expect from you.
 If I change the syllabus, I will issue a revised version of the syllabus; the latest version will always be available on Blackboard.
 Revisions to readings and assignments will be communicated via Blackboard and via version control in GitHub

+### Collaboration

+We will use Discord for all class questions and disucssion

 ### Disabilities